 Initially referred to as Thelian Obsidian, hermodric stone is named after Jeffery Hermod, a geologist from the Thelian Dawn who first noticed and attempted to study the energy-influencing properties of the black, glassy stone.
 Hermodric stone can be found throughout the world as small flakes and shards in the soil.
-Larger specimens can measure nearly 2 inches, though most samples are less than half that size.
+Larger specimens can measure nearly five centimeters, though most samples are less than half that size.

 Decorative and Artistic Use

 From the moment hermodric stone was first encountered, artisans have attempted to find uses for the glossy black stone.
 Almost all attempts to shape the stone via carving and even sanding have failed due the the easily fracturable nature of the stone.
 Attempts to melt the stones have also proven unsuccessful with results varying widely.
-Some attempts have ended with the stone remaining cool to the touch while others have resulted in the stone absorbing so much heat it has melted the furnace in which it was being heated.
+Some attempts have ended with the stone remaining cool to the touch while others have resulted in the stone absorbing so much heat it has melted the furnace around it.
 Because of the difficulty in manipulating the stones decorative uses have largely been limited to inclusion of rough natural shards in mosaic-type pieces.

 Resistance to Measurement of Material Properties